-If you are a first-time home buyer, use the guide below for helpful hints and tips and learn how to avoid common mistakes when buying your first home in Rhode Island and Massachusetts.
+If you are a first-time home buyer, use the guide below for helpful hints and tips and learn how to avoid common mistakes when buying your first home in Rhode Island, Massachusetts, and Connecticut.

 - Pre-Qualification: Meet with a mortgage broker and find out how much you can afford to pay for a home.

 - Pre-Approval: While knowing how much you can afford is the first step, sellers will be much more receptive to potential buyers who have been pre-approved.
 You'll also avoid being disappointed when going after homes that are out of your price range.
 With Pre-Approval, the buyer actually applies for a mortgage and receives a commitment in writing from a lender.
 This way, assuming the home you're interested in is at or under the amount you are pre-qualified for, the seller knows immediately that you are a serious buyer for that property.
 Costs for pre-approval are generally nominal and lenders will usually permit you to pay them when you close your loan.

 - List of Needs & Wants: Make 2 lists.
 The first should include items you must have (i.e., the number of bedrooms you need for the size of your family, a one-story house if accessibility is a factor, etc.).
 The second list is your wishes - things you would like to have (pool, den, etc.) but that are not absolutely necessary.
 Realistically for first-time buyers, you probably will not get everything on your wish list, but it will keep you on track for what you are looking for.

 - Representation by a Professional: Consider hiring your own real estate agent, one who is working for you, the buyer, not the seller.

 - Focus & Organization: In a convenient location, keep handy the items that will assist you in maximizing your home search efforts.
 Such items may include:

 - One or more detailed maps with your areas of interest highlighted.

 - A list or file of the properties that your agent has shown to you.